 The Roth 401k, as many IRA holders know, is the equivalent of a Roth IRA, where you contribute after-tax funds.
 As a result, you don’t have to pay taxes at the time you take out a distribution.

 An Individual Roth 401k is exactly like a Roth 401k, however it is for individuals who earn self-employment income.

 The Individual 401k Plan allows the conversion of pre-tax 401K funds to an after-tax Roth sub-account in the Individual 401k Plan.
 However, the participant must pay income tax on the amount that he or she converts.

 Simple Plan Administration

-The Individual 401K Plan is easy to operate and effortless to administer.
-There is generally no annual filing requirement unless the assets in your Individual 401K Plan exceeds $250,000, in which case you will need to file a short information return with the IRS (Form 5500-EZ).
+The Plan is easy to operate and effortless to administer.
+There is generally no annual filing requirement unless the assets in your Plan exceeds $250,000.
+In that case, you will need to file a short information return with the IRS (Form 5500-EZ).